 Library Resources.
-The physical collection has been reduced to about 33,000 print volumes housed in the Crawford Library.
-Electronic collections give students access to 26,000 electronic books, 3,000 full-text electronic journals, and over 60 online research databases, including EBSCO Journals & eBooks, the Perseus Digital Library, Project Gutenberg, ProQuest Religion, and many more.
+The first floor of Crawford Library houses nearly 5,000 print volumes consisting of new acquisitions, reference materials, and course reserve textbooks.
+The second-floor archive room houses nearly 23,000 older print volumes available to students upon request.
+Electronic collections give students access to 27,000 electronic books, 3,000 full-text electronic journals, and over 60 online research databases, including EBSCO Journals & eBooks, the Perseus Digital Library, Project Gutenberg, ProQuest Religion, and many more.
 As noted above under "Textbooks and Course Resources," all DCC students also receive licenses to use Logos® Bible Software and the Perlego Digital Library.
 Together, these resources give DCC students and faculty access to literally millions of books, full-text journal articles, and other resources.
 Both online and on-campus users can access them at any time and from anywhere with an Internet-connected device.
 They access the library catalog and resources through their Moodle course sites or directly through the library website (http://opac.dallas.edu).